 TASTING PROFILE: Not an aromatic grape.
-With nose in the glass, you’ll get cherry, blackberry, cranberry, vanilla, currant, and rose scents.
+With nose in the glass, you’ll get strawberry, raspberry, red cherry, and vanilla.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?

-Fruit: Light fruit flavors of cherry and raspberry.
+Fruit: Light fruit flavors of red cherry, raspberry, and strawberry.

 Tannin (dry, bitter): Medium to low levels.